-Katja's Mountain Lake Walk starts from the ticket office (biglietteria) for the
+Katja's Mountain Lake Walk starts from the ticket office ('biglietteria') for the

 Aosta-Pila cable car (Telecabina Aosta-Pila).
 Katja will be waiting by the digital clock & map, to the left of the ticket office.

 The ticket office is accessible on foot via a pedestrian tunnel under Aosta railway station.
 Turn right as you reach the top of the steps from the tunnel, after walking straight ahead past the mini roundabout, cross the large car park and the ticket office is next to the cable car station.
-The walk from the centre of Aosta, via the railway station tunnel, takes about 10 minutes.
+The walk from the centre of Aosta, via the railway station tunnel, only takes 10 minutes.

 Otherwise, you can arrive by car or taxi.
 The car park itself is free of charge.